openblockchains/awesome-diem/README.md

 **Libra Rerseve**

-- The Official Libra Reserve White Paper, [PDF Download (~40k, 4 Pages)](https://github.com/openblockchains/blockchain-whitepapers/raw/master/libra-reserve.pdf)
+- The Official Libra Reserve White Paper (V1.0), [PDF Download (~40k, 4 Pages)](https://github.com/openblockchains/blockchain-whitepapers/raw/master/libra-reserve.pdf)

 > Q: What are the actual assets that will be backing each Libra coin?
 A: The actual assets will be
 > a collection of low-volatility assets, including bank deposits and government securities in currencies